tgrunnagle/playing-card-gen/README.md

 # playing-card-gen
 Generate custom playing cards, especially for tabletop games.

-With a simple `.json` configuration file and a deck list in a `.csv` file, these scripts can render images suitable for use in Tabletop Simulator.
+With a `.json` configuration file and a `.csv` decklist file, these scripts can render images suitable for printing or use in Tabletop Simulator.
 The configuration defines some parameters and describes the layout of the card.
 The scripts will load assets from a local folder or Google drive, then render the layers and save a `.png` of the deck.
 Check out the `example/` folder to see what goes in and what comes out.

 ## Features
 - Generates decklist images (usable with Tabletop Simulator) from assets and decklists in either local folders or Google drive.